 These events were on top of our popular monthly Café/ croissant/ conversation mornings.

 As the Fondation des Alliances Françaises hasas its “raison d’être” the teaching French, we were so pleased to be able to hold our “Concours Alliance Française” after a hiatus in 2020.
 The Concours was held on June 25th at Hobart College and the Prize-Giving Evening on July 27th at Bellerive Primary School.
 The Hon.
 French Consul, Mr David Shelley presented the prizes.
 In keeping with Covid safe needs, chairs were spaced and only one parent was allowed to accompany each prize-winner.
 The Alliance thanks the Modern Language Teachers’ Association of Tasmania for their donation toward book buying.

 Kath McGinty offered once more to co-ordinate a roster for us to have an Open House session once a weekand we are continuing it this year on a Wednesday afternoon from 3:00-5:00 p.m.

-At the start of this year, we have already started our CCC mornings and on 14th February, we hosted the Alliances Françaises de Tasmanie annual picnic.
-This year it was held at Longford and the large number of participants was most pleasing.
+As from the start of this year, we have already begun our CCC mornings and on 6thFebruary, the Alliances Françaises de Tasmanie annual picnic was held.
+This year it was again at Longford and the large number of participants was most pleasing.
 Of course the weather helped.